wazuh/wazuh/src/shared_modules/content_manager/README.md

 }
 ```

-> For simplicity, only the usage case related configurations are shown.
+> For simplicity, only the usage case-related configurations are shown.

-The configurations above will make the Content Manager to launch each `120` seconds an orchestration that will process a compressed (XZ) content file copied from the filesystem and downloaded from an HTTP server, respectively.
+The configurations above will make the Content Manager launch each `120` seconds an orchestration that will process a compressed (XZ) content file copied from the filesystem and downloaded from an HTTP server, respectively.

 The URL prefix is very important: If it's equal to `file://`, it will try to copy the file from the filesystem.
 If it's equal to `http://` of `https://`, it will try to download the file from a server.
 Any other prefix is not allowed.